partic2/tinyjit/README.md

 Now this project is incomplete. the arm and i386 backend can be used but have not been completely tested. the arm64 and x86_64 backend have not been ported.

+TODO:
+Run generated code in memory directly.
+Port x86_64 and arm64 backend.
+More test.